johnw95/Projects/README.md

 # Project
-This Repository will hold code and queries for my Portfolio.
+This Repository will hold code and queries about my works.